vamdigital/vam/Notes.md

 - [ ] RenderProps
 - [ ] HOC
 - [ ] Typescript -
+- [ ] check insta folder and write blog
+- [ ] create holding page if blog post is not there - brewing up coffe pic or something
+- [ ] create contact us page
-- [ ] How to use next/link to link the static assets like pdf from public folder
+- [x] How to use next/link to link the static assets like pdf from public folder

 **Photos**